Mister International 2022

+its Singaporean founder Alan Sim in October 2022, the pageant plunged into a leadership crisis with two successors; Pradit Pradinunt of Thailand and Manuel Deldio of the Philippines.
+Two pageants were held the next year both of which claiming to be the legitimate 15th edition.

 Background

 Selection of participants

-Contestants from 35 countries and territories have been selected to compete in the competition.
+Contestants from 35 countries and territories have been selected to compete.
 The 2022 edition was known as the 14th edition of Mister International after a three-year hiatus from the COVID-19 pandemic.

-The 2022 edition will see the debut of Albania, Cuba, Laos, and Sierra Leone, returning countries from France, Kazakhstan, Myanmar, and withdrawals from Australia, China, Norway, Slovenia, and Sweden.
+The 2022 edition seen the debut of Albania, Cuba, Laos, and Sierra Leone, returning countries from France, Kazakhstan, Myanmar, and withdrawals from Australia, China, Norway, Slovenia, and Sweden.

 Delegates were winners from their national pageants or appointed to their positions after being a runner-up in their national pageant between 2019 and 2022 and/or being selected through a casting process.